gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 - [Team Overview](/gitkraken-client/current/#team-overview) - Added the <kbd>Team Overview</kbd> section for Workspaces:
   - [Team Pull Requests](/gitkraken-client/current/#team-pull-requests) - Shows all Pull Requests for repos in Team Workspace and provided quick actions.
   - [Team Issues](/gitkraken-client/current/#team-issues) - Displays list of all Issues for repos in Team Workspace.
-  - This view is in `Preview`, and feedback is welcome.
-A link to submit feedback can be found at the top of the view.
+  - This view is in `Preview` with many more improvements coming.
+A link to submit feedback can be found at the top of the view

 ### Improvements 🙌
 _Thanks to Alpha, the command center got some mighty upgrades._